 Avengers: Endgame vs The Legend Of Maula Jatt: Battle Of Boxoffice

 In contrast, India’s superhit films Baahubali 2 and Sultan did poorly in China.
-Both the films raked in utmost success in India however they could not even come close to Aamir Khan’s numbers in China.
+Both the films did remarkably well in India however they could not even come close to Aamir Khan’s numbers in China.
 Baahubali 2 managed to make $ 12 million from China while Salman Khan’s Sultan only made $ 5 million.

-It is interesting to note that Andhadhun has been a raving success everywhere else as it banked upon very gripping content.
+It is interesting to note that Andhadhun has been a raving success everywhere else as it banked upon a gripping narrative.
 However the film’s performance in China was still average compared to Aamir Khan’s film.
-So while good content does have better chances in China than other films however it is still films dealing with women empowerment and social issues which truly stand out.
+So while good content does have better chances in China than other films, it is still the films dealing with women empowerment or social issues which truly stand out in China.